DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

 Open the *Global.asax* file.
-It contains code that runs on the application start.
+It contains the code that runs on the application start.
 Add the necessary namespace and the code line that will set Initializer for our context into the *Application_Start()* method:

 {{snippet Global.asax}}
 ~~~js
 using System;